 All it takes is one phone call to Asphalt Management Inc and we can advise on your unique situation and the most economical solution for your pavement repair.
 There are a number of techniques which have been specifically designed to repair certain parking lot situations.
 Asphalt Management Inc. offers a solution to your pavement problems with a variety of asphalt repair options.

-This is the traditional, time tested way of repairing asphalt when sub base failure is the problem.
-This method requires saw cutting the failed area, removing old asphalt and hauling it away from site.
+This is the traditional, time tested way of repairing asphalt when sub-base failure is the problem.
+This method requires saw cutting the failed area, removing old asphalt and hauling it away from the site.
 The saw cut area is then replaced with new asphalt.
-This method is done so that the contractor can check the sub base beneath the asphalt to determine what made that area of asphalt fail.
-Full depth removal and replace is more time consuming and expensive because it requires additional labor, equipment and material.
-Read More
+This method is done so that the contractor can check the sub-base beneath the asphalt to determine what made that area of asphalt fail.
+Full depth removal and replace is more time to consume and expensive because it requires additional labor, equipment, and material.

 This technology allows Asphalt Management Inc. to recycle the existing asphalt through the use of Infrared Rays.
-With this type of repair the asphalt is heated from the inside out allowing us to heat the asphalt to plant temperature around 325 degrees without burning the asphalt.
+With this type of repair, the asphalt is heated from the inside out allowing us to heat the asphalt to plant temperature around 325 degrees without burning the asphalt.
 When the patch is completed you have a repair that is level with original grade.
-This process takes only 20 minutes from start to finish and is thermally bonded to existing pavement making this a quality, sufficient and cost effective way to repair your asphalt.
-Read More
+This process takes only 20 minutes from start to finish and is thermally bonded to existing pavement making this a quality, sufficient and cost-effective way to repair your asphalt.